An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Proposed methodology

+where $\by^{(l)}_{\boldsymbol{\theta}}(\bx)$ is the output of the $l^{th}$ hidden layer for an input $\bx$, ${\boldsymbol{\theta}}$ represents the trainable network parameters up to layer $l$, and the indices $i$ and $j$ on the right hand side of \eqref{Manifold} varies from $1$ to $M$ to represent the pairwise comparison between all training samples.
+Note that the convergence of the right-hand side to the left-hand side of \eqref{Manifold} is valid under certain conditions and when choosing exponential weights for the similarity matrix $\Bbeta_{ij}$ \cite{belkin2006manifold,belkin2008towards}.
+However, \eqref{Manifold} is expensive to compute when $M$ is large due to the computational complexity of $\mathcal{O}(M^2)$.
+In order to reduce the computational complexity, the similarity matrix $\Bbeta_{ij}$ in \eqref{Manifold} is computed based on the pairwise must-link constraint set \cite{ma2018recent}:

+where $\bc_i^{(p)}$ denotes the label assigned to training input $\bx_i$ belonging to cluster/class $C_p$ for a classification task, and $\beta_p\geq 0$ and bounded such that $\beta_p\neq 0$ for at least one $p$.
+For regression problems, one may use clustering algorithms such as K-means clustering for computing $\Bbeta_{ij}$ in \eqref{manifold_strength}, where data points in the same clusters are assigned the same labels, and different clusters have different labels.
+Inspired by this choice of similarity matrix $\Bbeta_{ij}$ in practice, we consider a new form of manifold regularization $\Phi_m$ as follows:

+where $\mu_p$ is the probability measure with support $\sM_p$ and $\cup_p \sM_p = \sM$, $K$ denotes the total number of clusters, and $m_p$ denotes the number of samples in $C_p$.
+In \cref{stability_prop}, we will show that penalizing \eqref{manif_modif} helps in promoting stability for hidden layers during the learning process.

-\item \textit{Physics-informed regularization:} In addition to the training data, if one is also provided with information on the underlying physics of the problem, then each hidden layer can be trained to respect the governing laws \cite{raissi2019physics} as well.
-To that end, given a forward operator of algebraic/ differential equation type:
+\item \textit{Physics-informed regularization:} In addition to the training data, if one is also provided with information on the underlying physics of the problem, then each hidden layer in our proposed approach can be interpretable (see section \ref{PIANN}).
+For example, given a forward operator $\sG$ of algebraic/ differential equation type: